microsoft/Kusto-Query-Language/doc/take-anyif-aggfunction.md

 ---
-title: take-anyif() (aggregation function) - Azure Data Explorer
+title: take_anyif() (aggregation function) - Azure Data Explorer
-description: This article describes take-anyif() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 08/14/2022
+description: Learn how to use the take_anyif() function to return the value of an arbitrarily selected record for which the predicate is "true". ms.reviewer: alexans ms.topic: reference ms.date: 11/08/2022
 ---
 # take_anyif() (aggregation function)